tinymce/tinymce-docs/CONTRIBUTING.md

 For example:

-- "Microsoft Internet Explorer" not "IE"
+- "Google Chrome" not "Chrome"

 - "Apache Tomcat" not "Tomcat"